HUSTNLP-codes/DySarl/README.md

 - `src`: Python scripts.
 - `src_data`: Source triplet data of MKGs.
 - `data`: Triplet data of MKGs processed by `src/process_datasets.py`.
 - `pre_train`: Pre-trained auxiliary modal (visual and linguistic) features of MKGs.
-One can also obtain these pre-trained auxiliary modal features from [OTKGE](https://github.com/Lion-ZS/OTKGE) (Thanks to their data preprocessing).
+One can also obtain these pre-trained auxiliary modal features from [OTKGE](https://github.com/Lion-ZS/OTKGE) (Thanks to the data preprocessing).
 - `results`: Model files to replicate the reported results in our paper.